mattcam3r0n/precision/notes.md

 * override direction of block when adding maneuver? or via selection?
 * maneuver preview... instead of footprints (or may in addition to), show "ghosts" where band will be in N counts.
 Allow them to change N, recalc position.
     * alternatively, animate the ghosts through N counts
-* assign band members
-  * load csv?
-  * hover to see member info?
 * better open dialog
-* read-only link to share drills
 * insert mode
     * switch to flip between insert/overwrite mode
 * selection tool